bart-inho/gprSlip/README.md

 ### Main Classes:

 1. `SimulationModel`: Represents the glacier model, its geometry, and other attributes.
 Contains methods to generate the glacier base and water inclusions, and to plot the initial state.
+2. `InclusionDisplacer`: Creates a second model that contains displaced inclusions for ice-quakes modelling.
-2. `Material`: Represents materials (e.g., glacier, bedrock) and their electromagnetic properties.
+3. `Material`: Represents materials (e.g., glacier, bedrock) and their electromagnetic properties.
-3. `FileService`: Contains methods to write the required input, materials, and geometry files for gprMax.
+4. `FileService`: Contains methods to write the required input, materials, and geometry files for gprMax.
+5. `SimulationRunner`: Runs the simulation once the initial models are created
+6. `PlotProfile`: Plots the generated radagrams for first insights.

 ### Dependencies: